 Sales demo prep best practices

 We recently asked our Demo Wizards for their best practices to ensure a sales demo runs smoothly, and these are the steps they recommended:

-- Practice, Practice, Practice…then practice more.
+- Practice, practice, practice…then practice more.

-- Prepare and Plan – Have the correct connections and have the right configurations.
+- Prepare and plan – Have the correct connections and have the right configurations.

-- Double-Triple check everything!
+- Double and triple check everything!

-- Fix it or Forget it – just don’t dwell.
+- Fix it or forget it – just don’t dwell.
 Your confidence in your demo drives your audience’s confidence in your product.

-- Expect the Unexpected – Be ready to solve problems.
+- Expect the unexpected – Be ready to solve problems.